RomanHargrave/lyrebird/NOTES.md

 I certainly became more closely acquainted with Rust than I had previously been.
-Certain patterns that are common in Rust (such as the combinatorial approach to emptiness and error handling) I had already been familiar with from other languages, such as Scala.
+Certain patterns that are common in Rust (such as the combinatorial approach that may be taken to emptiness and error handling) I had already been familiar with from other languages, such as Scala.
 The borrow-checker was new (and is much disdained, so I hear, by newcomers), but anticipated, and I had no issue "thinking like the compiler".
 There were incidents where I did things such as try to move members of a structure, but the tooling feedback cycle was quick (thanks rls, and to some degree JetBrains) and I corrected those issues as soon as I noticed them.

 Amusingly, the first thing I worked on was username discovery.
 This is